WinOrSell/WOS/README.md

 WinOrSell is at its very core a high stakes financial/economic game.
 The winners are the ones who can use the game to create wealth.
 The losers are those who cannot handle the emotional rollercoaster of holding/buying.
 Essentially the losers are the sellers.

 # Where to purchase/sell WOS tokens
-Currently this project is being updated on PolygonScan so information will be universal and easy to access once WOS is on an exchange.
-In the future the WOS token will be available on major decentralized exchanges like Uniswap, 1Inch, and SushiSwap.
+The WOS token is now available to trade on Uniswap.
+The information link is https://info.uniswap.org/#/polygon/tokens/0xf91e6e28c3fef7b05d27ee8f5b802d8a425b58f0.
+To trade MATIC for WOS: Go to Uniswap and choose the polygon network.
+Select MATIC to swap and then click Manage Token List.
+Here you can paste the token address 0xf91e6e28c3fef7b05d27ee8f5b802d8a425b58f0 and add the WOS token.
+Currently there is very little liquidity and no trading volume.
+After an airdrop more liquidity will be added and trading will begin!

 # GiveAways
 Every round (a round ends when 1 token is left) will start with a total supply of 1 Billion tokens.
 We will be gifting a total of 300 Million tokens every round.
-For the first round, 7.5 Million tokens will be given away to 40 wallets.
-To be one of these people you must follow us on twitter @WinOrSell.
+To be one of these people you must follow us on twitter @WinOrSell and add our token to your MetaMask (or other) wallet.
+The contract address to add the token is:
+0xf91e6e28c3fef7b05d27ee8f5b802d8a425b58f0

 # 1 Round/Cycle Example:
 100 Tokens are minted to the contract.
 999,999,900 Tokens are minted to the WinOrSell team address for a total supply of 1 Billion.
 300 Million tokens are given away.
 The WinOrSell team supplies Liquidity pools with a minimum of 150 Million tokens.
 The first 100 transactions burns all of the tokens in the contract.
 After that, every transaction burns a token from the senders wallet.